• Skip to primary navigation

 Jill Colonna

-Mini cheesy biscuits made with French cheese, so light and crispy to serve with pre-dinner drinks or apéritif.
-Although best made with Emmental or Comté, they're just as excellent with cheddar, aged Mimolette or Parmesan.
+Easy cheese biscuit recipe made with French cheese or sharp cheddar.
+Biscuits are so light and crispy served with pre-dinner drinks or apéritif.
 Add your favourite fresh herbs and or seeds to vary the taste.
+No need for a pastry cutter: just roll, cut and bake - no wastage!

 Print Recipe Pin Recipe